The project

 Migration Stories NW (2021-24) is a National Lottery Heritage Fund project documenting histories of migration in and out of the North West of England from the Roman period to the present day.

-The project is coordinated by Global Link in Lancaster in partnership with four other North West partners: Cheshire Global Learning, Crossing Footprints in Manchester, Cumbria Development Education Centre and Liverpool World Centre.
-We are supported by historians, archives, museums and libraries from across the region.
+The project is coordinated by Global Link in Lancaster and involves four other North West partners: Cheshire Global Learning, Crossing Footprints in Manchester, Cumbria Development Education Centre and Liverpool World Centre.
+We are supported by historians, archives, museums and libraries from across the region and beyond.
+See a list of who we have worked with here.

-In the first year of the project, each partner has worked with a local group of adult research volunteers to gather around 60 individual histories of women, men and children who have migrated in and out of the North West.
-These histories feature on our interactive Migration Stories page, launched in December 2022.
+In the first year of the project, each partner worked with a local group of adult research volunteers to gather individual histories of women, men and children who migrated in or out of the North West from the Roman era until the middle of the twentieth century.
+These histories feature on our interactive Migration Stories map, launched in December 2022.

 In this time of increasingly negative attitudes towards asylum seekers and ‘illegal’ entrants to the UK, Migration Stories NW shows how migration is a normal part of human existence that has shaped the social landscape of our region for centuries.